 How do you make your business noticeable without having to repeatedly tell consumers your name and tagline?
-By optimizing your brand identity.
+By optimizing your brand identity, that’s how!
 A strong brand identity helps your customers recognize you immediately, with even the barest of information.
 In this piece, we will explain how you can choose fonts and colors for your brand guide that will make your brand memorable.

 Consistency is key to adopting a strong brand guide identity.
 According to recent branding statistics, consumers need to interact with your brand 5-7 times before they remember your brand.

-You need to incorporate your branding in every visual medium—from print and digital ads, email templates, to social media videos.
+You need to incorporate your branding in every visual medium — from flyers and brochures, print and digital ads, email templates, to social media videos.
+And there are tools for everything — you can even make a flyer and personalize it without having a professional designer behind it.

 Creating a strong brand identity is not an easy task.
 In the below branding guide, we will break down what you need to do to make your brand stand out.

-Before you begin working on your identity, you first need to define your brand personality.
-Understanding the personality behind your business will inform the kind of logo you will create, and your choice of fonts and colors.
+Before you begin working on your identity, you first need to define your brand style and personality.
+Understanding the personality behind your business will inform the kind of logo you will create, your choice of fonts and typography in logo design and brand’s color theme.

 If you’re wondering how to define your brand personality, ask yourself how you want customers to perceive you.
 Are you playful, creative, sleek, or formal?